Athletics and academics were celebrated in Gopher Athletics

 Gophers host Wolverines Friday night and travel to face the Hawkeyes on Sunday

-Brandon Eggum begins his 12th year on the Golden Gopher staff in 2012-13 and his first as an head assistant coach.
-Prior to being named assistant coach, Eggum was the team's strength and conditioning coordinator.
+Brandon Eggum is entering his 14th season on the Golden Gopher staff, his third as an head assistant coach.
+Prior to being named an assistant coach, Eggum was the team's strength and conditioning coordinator.

-Since joining the staff in 2001, Eggum has helped train three NCAA championship teams,nine individual national champions, five Big Ten title teams, 26 individual conference champions and 58 All-America honorees.
+Since joining the staff in 2001, Eggum has helped train three NCAA championship teams, nine individual National Champions, five Big Ten title teams, 27 individual conference champions and 62 All-America honorees.

-In Eggum's first season in 2001, the Golden Gophers earned the program's first national championship with an NCAA record 10 All-Americans.
+In Eggum's first season (2000-01), the Golden Gophers earned the program's first National Championship with an NCAA-record 10 All-Americans.
 The team also captured the Big Ten Championship, as well as the National Duals Championship.

 In 2004, Eggum's training helped propel Minnesota to a second-place finish at the Big Ten Championships with Hahn and Jacob Volkmann earning individual titles.
 The 2004 season also saw the emergence of redshirt freshman heavyweight Cole Konrad.
 Konrad earned All-American status and tallied the most wins (38) ever by a Golden Gopher heavyweight.
-Hahn, then, capped off his record-breaking career with his second NCAA Championship and fourth All-American citation.
+That same season, Hahn capped off his record-breaking career with his second NCAA Championship and fourth All-American citation.

-Last season, Eggum helped coach the Gophers to a 14-3 overall finish and a 7-1 rate of success in conference duels.
-The team finished second in the Big Ten, with Tony Nelson and Kevin Steinhaus winning individual titles for the first time in their respective careers.
+In 2011-12, Eggum helped coach the Gophers to a 14-3 overall finish and a 7-1 conference duals record.
+The team finished second in the Big Ten, with Tony Nelson and Kevin Steinhaus winning individual titles for the first time in their careers.
 Eggum helped guide the team to a second-place finish at the NCAA Championships, marking the Gophers' best finish on the national stage since winning the title in 2007.
-Nelson continued his success to become Minnesota's first NCAA Individual Champion since 2010 and the first heavyweight champion since 2007
+Nelson became Minnesota's first individual NCAA National Champion since 2010, and its first heavyweight champion since 2007.

 Prior to joining the Minnesota staff, Eggum was a three-time All-American and four-year letter winner for the Golden Gophers from 1997 to 2000.
 As a sophomore, Eggum earned his first All-American certificate with a fifth-place finish at 177 pounds at the 1998 NCAA Championships.